 Young children must come to reading with phonemic awareness.
 Research has found that this element of reading is the single strongest indicator for a child’s success at learning to read.
 While the reasons why phonemic awareness is a necessary pre-requisite to reading are not clear many researchers speculate that the understanding that phonemes are sequences of sounds in language makes children aware of how the alphabet works.
 In other words phonemic awareness helps children realize that words, regardless of their form (oral or print), are made up of sounds.

 Phonemic awareness allows young readers to build another important element of reading: phonics.
 Phonics (the relationship between letters and sounds) builds upon phonemic awareness.
 Phonemic awareness creates a bridge between spoken and written language.
-When a child understands and can manipulate sounds verbally, they are ready to transfer this knowledge to printed words.
+When a child has phonemic awareness and understands and can manipulate sounds verbally, they are ready to transfer this knowledge to printed words.

 Impact of Phonemic Awareness on Reading Ability